 Job seekers have been advised for a long time to emphasize action verbs/action words/power words in their job-search applications.
 That action verbs/action words/power words associated with "what you did" are the keywords.
 In the vast majority of cases, they are nouns but they can be phrases too - like in examples below:

-Analyzed sales data to improve forecast for warehouse utilization.
+Analyzed sales data to improve the forecast for warehouse utilization.

 Contracted for volume discounts from vendors, yielding ___% cost savings.

-Designed and implemented tracking system for purchase orders to increase accuracy in budgeting and cost control.
+Designed and implemented a tracking system for purchase orders to increase accuracy in budgeting and cost control.